Guru Poornima 2014

 Aaradhana Mahotsav was celebrated in Nepal organizing numerous Sadhana and Service Activities where thousands of devotees participated.
 All the 196 Sai centres across the country invoked divinity in Brahma Muturtha with Aumkaram, Suprabhatam and Nagarsankirtan/Gramsankirtan.
 Thousands of Narayans were served form of which differed from place to place.
 While majority of centres offered food to the Narayans, cereal packets of 27 kg each were distributed to seventy ‘Chepang’ families, a wild aborigine which survive on wild tubers for nine months a year.
 Similarly, mosquito nets and clothes were served to 120 fire victim families in the western part of Nepal, while blankets were distributed to Narayans in the remotest snowy Himalayan region adjoining China boarder.
 Pleased with the service work of the local Sai centre, the local people named one street of the district headquarter “Sai Marg” in the presence of the Chief District Officer (Magistrate).

-In the afternoon, talk programs were organized in each of seven regions where local heads of different religious faiths shared their views.
-The speakers mainly synchronized the teachings of their religious gurus with Swami’s and some even recalled the unparalleled contribution made by Bhagavan Baba in the areas of education, health, and social sector.
+In the afternoon, talk programs were organised in each of seven regions where local heads of different religious faiths shared their views.
+The speakers mainly synchronised the teachings of their religious gurus with Swami’s and some even recalled the unparalleled contribution made by Bhagavan Baba in the areas of education, health, and social sector.

 Special Bhajan sessions in loving memory of beloved Bhagavan in the evening echoed in every centre that culminated with the Mangal Aarati.
 Thus, the Aradhana Mahotsav was celebrated in divine fervor marking a sense of gratitude to Swami who tirelessly chiseled to carve each of us as an epitome of divinity.